9 Board Game Storage Ideas to Protect Your Board Games

 2) Avoid direct sunlight & UV

-Sunlight—especially its UV component—breaks down inks, paper fibers, and adhesives.
+Sunlightโespecially its UV componentโbreaks down inks, paper fibers, and adhesives.
 Over time, this shows up as faded box art, yellowed rulebooks, curled lids, and brittle card edges.
 Protecting your games is mostly about limiting exposure and evening out whatever light they do receive.
+Boxking use Eco-friendly package from leafpackage to protect all products.

 Why it matters